mit-plv/fiat-crypto/README.md

 You can check out [our CI](https://github.com/mit-plv/fiat-crypto/actions?query=branch%3Amaster+workflow%3A%22CI+%28Coq%29%22) to see how long the build should take; as of the last update to this line in the README, it takes about 1h10m to run `make -j2` on Coq 8.11.1.

-If you want to build only the command-line binaries used for generating code, you can save a bit of time by making only the `standalone-ocaml` target with
+If you want to build only the command-line binaries used for generating code, you can save a bit of time by making only the `standalone-unified-ocaml` target with

-    make standalone-ocaml
+    make standalone-unified-ocaml

 Usage (Generating C Files)
 --------------------------